-Pointer - An abstract marker controlled by a program where text is affected relative to the pointer.
-The pointer is movable in the text by commands you enter.
+Pointer - An abstract marker controlled by a program wher text is affected relative to the pointer.
+The pointer is movable i the text by commands you enter.

-Port - See Input/Output Port.
+Port --- See Input/Output Port.

 PPN - See Project-Programmer Number (PPN).
 See Account.